 - Robust data requirements – As companies rely on STBT more and more, they don’t always appreciate how quickly this activity not only triggers a whole host of compliance issues, but also creates operational issues that need to be managed, for example related to employee benefits and even employee satisfaction.
 They also need predictive analytics related to STBT, so they can plan for future activity.

-- Increased activity – As we describe in more detail below, Millennials and the emerging young workforce of Generation Z expect and even demand international assignments.
-Companies will not only have to accommodate that where possible, but use tech-driven Mobility management tools these employees are comfortable with that also meet the needs of the business.
+- Increased activity - As we describe in more detail below, Millennials and the emerging young workforce of Generation Z expect and even demand international assignments.
+Companies will not only have to accommodate that where possible, but use tech-driven mobility management tools or a global compliance workflow solution that the employees are comfortable with, and also meet the needs of the business.

 How do you predict the state of STBT in 2025?